 Mental health is one of the most important public health issues in Scotland today.
-That’s why, in government, the SNP has made improving mental health services a priority - appointing the UK’s first and only dedicated Minister for Mental Health.
+That’s why, in government, the SNP has made improving mental health services a priority – appointing the UK’s first dedicated Minister for Mental Health.

 But, demand is also increasing and we must take action over the next parliament to improve mental health care in our communities, to support people living with mental health challenges.